KOTOR-Community-Portal/mod-builds/src/index.md

 ### 10/9/2023

 1. Sunsetting of Reddit support for the mod builds.
-The mod builds are now principally hosted offsite on kotor.neocities.org, with satellite hosting continuing as Steam guides and Nexus downloads; the builds themselves, as well as support for them, will no longer take place on reddit.
+The mod builds are now principally hosted offsite on kotor.neocities.org, with satellite hosting continuing as Steam guides and Nexus downloads; the builds themselves, as well as support for them, will no longer be hosted on reddit.
 Primary support migrated to the Discord at https://discord.gg/kotor

 ___